Richard L. Trumka, Chairman

 Julianne Malveaux, Secretary Treasurer

-Dr. Malveaux is serving as the 15th President of Bennett College.
+Dr. Malveaux is President Emerita of Bennett College, where she served as the 15th President.
 She has worked as an economist, author, and commentator and is now the founder of Last Word Productions.
 She is an outspoken activist for issues surrounding race, culture, gender, and their economic impacts.

 The Bauman Foundation